 - Unprotected sex makes you more likely to pick up STIs.
 Men with HIV who have anal sex without condoms make up a very large number of cases of syphilis, lymphogranuloma venereum (LGV) and hepatitis C.

-- If you have HIV you can still be vaccinated against hepatitis A and B.
+- You can be vaccinated against hepatitis A and B if you have HIV.